 Everyone agreed to split the party into half.
 Damien was surprised when Orthos and Owen kindly offered to travel with the priest so he could list on their arms to relieve his knees.
 He was left with Bill and Tom, neither of them ideal companions and a trifle useless; the former had just one eye, and the latter was a fool with a fondness for giggling like a hyena.
 Still, he’d rather have five eyes than just two in Draywood.

 Striding past the first few trees, Damien felt his familiar world ebb to trickles of the real.
 Draywood had no discernible smell, nothing like spicy flowers or thick moisture in the grass.
 Everything green vanished within the first hundred yards, all grass, all weed, all fern, save for dead leaves swept in by wind.
-Inside, the wood had a brilliant luster that could disorient the eyes if you didn’t take care.
-Boughs were as stiff and frozen as they’d been when their ancient Romarian conquerors sighted the mysterious forest millennia ago.
-The forest divided itself into long lines of silver lances that seemed far too orderly to have ever been green.
-The knight and his two companions constantly watched their extremities, wary of unintentionally straying into tree trunks grooved with fierce edges.
+The forest divided itself into lines of silver lances, too orderly to have ever been living trees.
+Seen from inside, the wood had a brilliant luster that could disorient the eyes if you didn’t take care.
+Boughs remained as stiff and unyielding as they’d been when invading Romarians saw them for the first time millennia ago.
+The knight and his two companions constantly watched their extremities, wary of unintentionally straying into tree trunks with grooves as sharp as swords.
 The soft whispers of their footsteps were the only sounds in their ears.

-Cursed indeed, Damien thought grimly as he let his gaze wander half-admiringly to the dense forest canopy, layers on layers of brittle leaves and varicose boughs that would take even the most skilled smithy hundreds of years.
-Only their Firstborn teachers, the long-vanished elves, could have ever wrought such work.
+Cursed indeed, Damien thought grimly as he let his gaze wander half-admiringly to the dense forest canopy, layers on layers of brittle leaves and varicose boughs that would take even the most skilled smithy hundreds of years to forge.
+Only their Firstborn teachers, the long-vanished elves, could have wrought such work.
 But this isn’t the work of elves.

 You could choose any number of clashing tales to believe about how Draywood had come into being.
 Damien heard the two Sylvanians finishing each other’s sentences about how a dying elk god’s blood transformed the forest into a mausoleum.
 Differing, a priest like Uther would cite the Second Testament verse that taught that the First King himself had buried in this deathwood a demon.
 Parish readers told the Free Believers like him that Draywood was just one more mystery the twelve-as-one had sent for them to unravel.